 Emergency Contraception (the morning after pill) consists of one dose of hormones that are given to decrease the likelihood of pregnancy when unprotected intercourse has occurred.
 It is most effective if taken within 72 hours of unprotected intercourse but can be effective up to 120 hours.
 Emergency contraception is currently available in Student Health and Wellness, no appointment or exam is required.

 Pregnancy Testing is available for a minimal fee.
-No appointment.
+No appointment is

-- A vaginal yeast infection produces a thick white discharge, similar to cottage cheese in texture that causes itching.
-No charge for this test.
+- A vaginal yeast infection produces a thick white discharge, similar to cottage cheese in texture that can cause itching.
+There is no charge for this test.

 - Bacterial vaginosis is an overgrowth of vaginal bacteria and produces a thin, white discharge, often with a fishy odor.
-There is not charge for this test.
+There is no charge for this test.

-- Trichomonas vaginalis is an infection caused by a protozoa that produces a white to green discharge with a fishy odor.
+- Trichomonas vaginalis is a sexually transmitted infection caused by a protozoa that produces a white to green discharge with a fishy odor.
 Trichomonas is an STI.
 There is not charge for this test.

-- Vaginal discharge can also be caused by gonorrhea or Chlamydia.
+- Vaginal discharge can also be caused by gonorrhea or Chlamydia, which are sexually transmitted infections.
 There is a fee for this test.

 Call or make an appointment to further discuss and be evaluated for any of these infections.